chae-e-e/WD-PERFUME-main/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- The project is to create website regarding an existing perfume brand.
+The website should functional and responsive through all devices.
-- Whats the purpose
+- The purpose of the project is to enhance the student's knowledge about creating a functional and responsive website.
-- What are key components
+- The website should be responsive, clickable, user-friendly layout, and lastly functional.
-- What technology used and how it is used
+- The technologies used are main tailwind.css and vs code.

 ### Key Components
 <!-- TODO: List of Key Components -->